eduardo-mdc/Maze-Conqueror/docs/README.md

 ------

-### Known code smells and refactoring suggestions.
+### Known code smells/problems and refactoring suggestions.

 > The following are the code smells we could identify in our project.
 ------